Asymptotic properties of adaptive maximum likelihood estimators in latent variable models: Monte Carlo simulations

 In the case of each simulation, the true values used to generate the samples, the mean values of the estimated parameters across simulations, together with their corresponding standard deviations obtained from the simulated results, the mean estimated standard errors obtained from (\ref{Mest}) and the Root Mean Square Error (RMSE) are reported.
-Furthermore, in order to better highlight the computational burden of each technique under the different conditions of study, we report the average (over all the generated samples) computational time in minutes (Avg min) and the average number of iterations (Avg iter) required by the algorithm to get the convergence in a sample (obtain on Intel Core i7 quad-core, 3.1GHz CPU with 16 Gb RAM).
+Furthermore, in order to better highlight the computational burden of each technique under the different conditions of study, we report the average (over all the generated samples) computational time in minutes (Avg min) and the average number of iterations (Avg iter) required by the algorithm to get the convergence in a sample (obtain on Intel Core i7 quad-core, 3.1 GHz CPU with 16 Gb RAM).

-Table \ref{Tab1} studies the performance of the AGH based on five quadrature points and of the second order Laplace approximation on the data generated by the three factor model.
+Table~\ref{Tab1} studies the performance of the AGH based on five quadrature points and of the second order Laplace approximation on the data generated by the three factor model.
 The results show that the two techniques provide similar RMSE values for almost all the model parameters.
 Indeed, even if the Laplace seems to introduce a slightly larger bias in some estimates than the AGH, the simulated standard deviations, that are a measure of the sampling variability of the estimated parameters, are quite close.
 The estimated standard errors are generally larger than the simulated standard deviations for both the techniques, and closer to the corresponding RMSE.
 As expected, the main difference between the two techniques is computational.
 The algorithm based on the adaptive quadrature achieves convergence for a sample, on average, in ten iterations, that is in less than four minutes, whereas the second order Laplace requires, on average, more than 300 iterations to get the convergence in a sample, that means almost thirty minutes.
-This is more evident in Table \ref{Tab2} that shows the results for the five factor model.
-In this specific case, the adaptive Gauss-Hermite has been applied with three quadrature points.
-For this latter, the algorithm requires, on average, less than ten iterations to get convergence in a sample, that is less than five minutes, whereas the algorithm based on the second order Laplace approximation is much slower than in the case of the three factor model.
-As before, it reaches convergence, on average, in almost 350 iterations, but now it requires almost four hours to obtain the solution for one sample.
-However, the estimates derived by applying the two techniques are quite comparable in terms of bias, standard deviations and RMSE, with similar conclusions to those drawn for the first scenario.
+This is more evident in Table~\ref{Tab2} that